Nitriding: A tool kit for building scalable, networked, secure enclaves: Evaluation

 Next, we measure the throughput that we can achieve over the VSOCK interface.
-To that end, we use a VSOCK-enabled fork of the iperf3 performance measurement tool~\cite{iperf-vsock}. iperf3 measures the throughput of a networking link using a client/server model.
-In our experiment, we start an iperf3 server instance inside the enclave and the corresponding client instance on the parent EC2 host.\footnote{The command that we ran on the server was ``\texttt{iperf3 -{}-vsock -s}'' and on the client ``\texttt{iperf3 -{}-vsock -c 4}.''} The client then talks to the server via the VSOCK interface and determines the maximum possible throughput.
-In this setup, iperf3 measured a throughput of 4.09 GBit/s.
-For comparison, when running both the iperf3 client \emph{and} server on the EC2 host---which effectively measures the throughput of the EC2 host's loopback interface---we achieve 55.5 GBit/s of throughput.
+To that end, we use a VSOCK-enabled fork of the iperf3 performance measurement tool in git commit \texttt{9245f9a}~\cite{iperf-vsock}. iperf3 measures the throughput of a networking link using a client/server model.
+In our experiment, we start an iperf3 server instance inside the enclave and the corresponding client instance on the parent EC2 host.\footnote{The command that we ran on the server was ``\texttt{iperf3 -{}-vsock -s}'' and on the client ``\texttt{iperf3 -{}-vsock -c 4}.''} The client then talks to the server via the VSOCK interface and determines the throughput.
+Table~\ref{tab:iperf3} shows the results of this experiment.
+When running both the iperf3 client \emph{and} server on the EC2 host---which effectively measures the throughput of the EC2 host's loopback interface---we achieve 57 GBit/s of throughput.
+Running the iperf3 server inside an enclave limits throughput to 3 Gbit/s while \tool{} results in approximately 0.3 Gbit/s.
+Iperf3 does not use HTTP and we therefore cannot measure \tool{} in its reverse proxy mode.

-To develop intuition on the perceived network performance of Nitro enclaves, we built an enclave application that acts as a SOCKS proxy.
-We then configured a browser to use this enclave-enabled SOCKS proxy and browsed HD videos on YouTube.
-We found that the experience was seamless: videos loaded quickly, played smoothly, and there was no perceivable latency impact when browsing the Web.
-We believe that the high throughput and low latency, coupled with this anecdotal user experience report suggests that our framework is suitable for demanding and latency-sensitive networking applications.